Tabiat Bridge: History

-Tabiat Bridge was designed by Leila Araghian as part of a local competition for the design of a bridge to connect two parks in north Tehran which were separated by a highway.
+Designed by Leila Araghian, the Tabiat Bridge emerged as the winning proposal in a local design competition aimed at linking two parks in northern Tehran that were divided by a major highway.
 In designing the bridge, a process which took a total of 4 years, Araghian wanted it to "be a place for people to stay and ponder, not simply pass."
-To achieve this the bridge is not straight and contains benches and seating.
+To achieve this, the bridge is not straight and contains benches and seating.

 Construction of the bridge started in 2010, using a total of 2000 tonnes of steel and 10000 cubic metres of concrete before it was finished in October 2014.
 Construction of the bridge over a large highway was described as a big challenge, with platforms and temporary tunnels built to ensure that nothing fell onto the road below.

 Architecture

-Three tree-shaped columns support two continuous deck levels which makes the lower level covered and suitable for use in all seasons.
+Three tree-shaped columns support two continuous deck levels, which makes the lower level covered and suitable for use in all seasons.
 A third level is located where the truss meets the column branches.
 The complex steel structure has a dynamic three-dimensional truss[1] and the surface is curved with a varying width.
 Structural elements of the bridge use a latent geometrical order rotated and repeated in all three dimensions.

 Restaurants serve customers at either end of the bridge with seating areas and kiosks between.
 Some areas of the bridge are open to allow trees to grow and the bridge itself has green spaces to encourage visitors to linger.
 The bridge offers viewing areas for scenery without itself blocking the view of the Alborz mountains and has a small footprint that blends in with its environment.

-Each of the two parks the bridge connects has multiple pathways leading visitors onto the bridge.
+Each of the two parks that the bridge connects has multiple pathways leading visitors onto the bridge.